| The last couple of months have been dedicated to bodywork and paint, followed by a further extensive period of bolting

 |

-Once primed it was a case of going around with stopper, a super fine filler applied with a knife or small spatula into
+| Inside as well as outside | Once primed it was a case of going around with stopper, a super fine filler applied with a knife or small spatula into

 all the small holes and imperfections that had been missed.
 Even tiny pinholes needed stopping, otherwise when the topcoats